-net income (60%).
-This figure is exceedingly low because it includes almost an entire decade of negative net shareholder payouts.
-Obviously, this is an unsustainable investment equilibrium; investors would not buy shares unless they expected firms to distribute cash down the road.
+net income (58%).
+The ratio of cumulative net shareholder payouts to cumulative net income is exceedingly low because it includes almost an entire decade of negative net shareholder payouts.
+Obviously, this is an unsustainable investment equilibrium: investors would not buy shares unless they expected firms to distribute cash down the road.

 It is thus not surprising that net shareholder payouts eventually turned positive.
-Over the most recent decade, the ratio of cumulative net shareholder payouts to cumulative net income was 38%, significantly lower than the ratio of cumulative shareholder payouts to cumulative net income (65%), and about the same as the 41% reported for all US public firms for 2007-2016 (Fried and
+Over the most recent decade, the ratio of cumulative net shareholder payouts to cumulative net income was 36%, again significantly lower than the ratio of cumulative shareholder payouts to cumulative net income